OWASP/www-chapter-coimbatore/index.md

 * Are you a beginner who is looking for a platform to showcase your security skills?
 * We're always looking for enthusiastic speakers to share their knowledge at our events.

-If you'd like to present a talk, please:
+*If you'd like to present a talk, please:*

-1. Review and agree to the OWASP Speaker Agreement: https://owasp.org/www-policy/legal/speaker-agreement2.
+* Review and agree to the OWASP Speaker Agreement:[OWASP_Speaker_Agreement](https://owasp.org/www-policy/legal/speaker-agreement2)
-2. Submit your talk proposal: https://forms.gle/M7zLHXGAdo38Txo27
+* Submit your talk proposal:[OWASP_Speaker_Registration](https://forms.gle/M7zLHXGAdo38Txo27)